The Best Rib Dry Rub Spice Recipe

 Pull out that grill and grab a slab of ribs.
 Try the Best Rib Dry Rub EVER!
 This recipe is super simple to make and everyone will ask for more!
 Great not just on ribs but chicken too!

 My husband thinks of himself as a bit of a grilling expert.
 He loves to pull the grill out and cook dinner for us a couple of times a week.
-This weekend he made some BBQ ribs that I swear were the best I have ever had, and it was all because we used the Best Rib Dry Rub we have ever tried.
+This weekend he made some BBQ ribs that I swear were the best I have ever had, and it was all because of this recipe for the Best Rib Dry Rub we have tried.

 Want Less Spice?

 If you are looking for a more mild, less spicy flavor eliminate the cayenne altogether.
 You are still going to love this rib rub.
 I don’t think it is overly spicey with it, but it does add a little bite.
 You could also half it if you desired.

 Click the button below to download the rib rub label Printable

 I love homemade gifts, and this Rib seasoning makes the perfect gift for the grill expert in your life!
 Mix up this blend and place it in a cute jar.
 Give it with a new set of grill tools, grill mits, even a grocery store gift card.
 What an awesome gift.

 With ribs that taste this amazing you don’t need barbecue sauce, but if you really want to kick it up try this Homemade Sweet BBQ Sauce Recipe.
 It is amazing!